AsadThafer/Portfolio/README.md

 # HTML and CSS Portfolio
 This project showcases my skills in HTML and CSS by creating a portfolio site.
 My goal was to create a professional, responsive website that showcases my work and skills.

-this Task is a part of my internship at <a href="https://www.foothillsolutions.com" target="_blank">Foothill Technology Solutions, LLC.</a>
+this Task is a part of my internship at <a href="https://www.foothillsolutions.com">Foothill Technology Solutions, LLC.</a>

 ## Technologies Used
 - HTML